Why Study Alcohol and Other Drugs (AOD)?

 - Counsellor or Program Coordinator

-According to HumanAbility’s Workforce Plan 2025, AOD professionals are among the most sought-after workers in community and health services, with strong projected job growth.
+These roles exist across government, not-for-profit, and private organisations.
+According to HumanAbility's Workforce Plan 2025, AOD professionals are among the most sought-after workers in community and health services, with strong projected job growth.

 The Benefits of Studying with Hader Institute of Education

-- Employment assistance via industry connections
+- Employment assistance through industry connections

 - Experienced trainers with backgrounds in AOD, mental health, and community services